 Earlier in the year, Smart Company also reported that Woolworths was stretching out the time it waited to pay its own invoices to an enormous 60 days, while at the other end, the organisation was demanding that its own clients pay them within only 30 days.

-To avoid this sort of wait, Cashflow Finance can take your unpaid invoices and provide you with a cash injection to a percentage value of those.
+To avoid this sort of wait, Earlypay can take your unpaid invoices and provide you with a cash injection to a percentage value of those.
 This service is significantly faster than waiting for a bank loan to be approved, and you also won't be in debt to a bank at a ridiculous repayment rate.
-Instead, once the invoices are paid to Cashflow Finance, a fee will be taken from the final amount and the rest will be provided to your business.
+Instead, once the invoices are paid to Earlypay, a fee will be taken from the final amount and the rest will be provided to your business.
 Simple.

 If this is the sort of thing that could turn your business confidence on its head, then get in touch with Earlypay to sort out your finances today.